KjellKod/g3log/PULL_REQUEST_TEMPLATE.md

 # Formatting
 - [ ] I am following the formatting style of the existing codebase.

-_AStyleFormat or clang-format configuration files are available in the root of g3log_
+_a clang-format configuration file is available in the root of g3log_

 # Testing